harunurhan/mean-example/README.md

 ### Disclaimer

-This is simple project used as part of some Software Engineering and Computer Networks courses' assignments.
-Uses all parts of MEAN stack.
-Although not yet finished, it works!
+This is simple project uses all parts of MEAN stack.
+Although not yet finished, it works!.
+I am improving it when I have time to learn new things.

 ### TODO:

-- Delete session related code and files
+- Add User schema
-- Use mocha for testing
+- Implement auth